zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/transaction.md

  3. Then, you execute all the operations that you want to be part of the transaction using this `IDbConnection` object.
  4. Finally, you call `IDbTransaction.Commit()` or `IDbTransaction.Rollback()` to complete the transaction.

-Dapper support the transaction and TransactionScope
+Dapper supports transactions and TransactionScope

 ## Transaction